 Companies reduce the risk of running campaigns to uninterested consumers, which quickly increases ROI.
 In fact, email marketers have witnessed a 760% increase in revenue by segmenting their email campaigns.
 Conversely, 85% of new product launches in the US fail to generate desired revenue due to poor segmentation.

-In addition to better ROI, demographic segmentation allows you to:
+In addition to better ROI, by using demographic segmentation to define and target audiences, you can:

 Build long-lasting customer relationships